Canardoux/flutter_sound/README.md

   ```

-# SoundPlayer
+# QuickPlay
-The SoundPlayer class provides the simplest means of playing audio.
+The QuickPlay class provides the simplest means of playing audio.

 If you just want to play an audio file then this is the place to start.

-By default the SoundPlayer doesn't display any UI, it simply plays the audio until it completes.
+By default the QuickPlay doesn't display any UI, it simply plays the audio until it completes.

 If you need a UI to allow your user to control playback then you have three options:

-1) Pass a `AudioSession.withUI()` as the `session` argument to SoundPlayer (see the examples below).
+1) Pass a `SoundPlayer.withUI()` as the `session` argument to QuickPlay (see the examples below).
 This will display the OSs' audio player allowing the user to control playback.

-2) Use Flutter Sound's SoundPlayerUI widget which provide a HTML5 like audio player.
+2) Use Flutter Sound's QuickPlayUI widget which provide a HTML5 like audio player.

-3) Directly use `AudioSession.noUI()` to roll your own widget.
-You can start with the SoundPlayerUI code as an example of how to do this.
+3) Directly use `SoundPlayer.noUI()` to roll your own widget.
+You can start with the QuickPlayUI code as an example of how to do this.

 The API is documented in detail at [pub.dev](https://pub.dev/documentation/flutter_sound/latest/)